pycascades/welcome-wagon-2019/dining_guide.rst

 *25-30 minutes via public transit*

-Fremont is something of a nexus of tech companies.
-Google, Tableau, Getty Images, Olis Robotics, and adobe (among others) are there.
 I am especially fond of `Schilling Cider <https://www.schillingcider.com/home>`_ which has one of the finest selection of hard ciders in the area [Full disclosure: my daughter works there].
 Must be over 21.
 Dog friendly.

 Short list: